-These deficiencies resulted from unfavorable fluctuations in the market at year-end.
-However, the market was still volatile, and there is a reasonable possibility the fair value of the investments will increase again.
+These deficiencies resulted from unfavorable market fluctuations in the prior year.
+Despite positive market fluctuations and no distributions from endowed funds in the current year, deficiencies still existed.
+However, the market is still volatile, and there is a reasonable possibility the fair value of the investments will continue to increase.

 The Foundation's spending policy permits distributions from investment funds during the current fiscal year (ending June 30) up to 6 percent of the average total market value of the investment portfolio for the trailing three-year period ending December 31.
 Exceptions to the spending policy can be made only upon the majority approval of the Board of Directors.
 The Foundation's policy does not specify its ability to spend from underwater endowments.
+Scholarship distributions usually made from the endowed funds were funded by board-designated funds for the current fiscal year.